-The Clippers and Rockets Brawl is “Fugazi” AF!
+The Clippers vs. Rockets Brawl is “Fugazi” AF!

 The Brawl Blow-by-Blow

-The matchup was chippy from tip-off.
+The Rockets vs. Clippers matchup was chippy from tip-off.
 The Clippers have owned the Rockets this season.
-The teams don’t like each other and Rockets PG Chris Paul presence on Houston has not helped the situation.
+The teams don’t like each other and Rockets PG Chris Paul‘s presence on Houston doesn’t help the situation.
 Monday’s game featured stare downs, hard fouls, and NSFW language by CP3 directed at his former teammate Blake Griffin.

-The Clippers chirping and trash talk got more intense as the final seconds ticked off, led by ‘Clip City’ Daddy’s Boy and injured guard, Austin Rivers.
+The Clippers chirping and trash talk got more intense as the final seconds ticked off, led by ‘Clip City’ Daddy’s Boy, Austin Rivers.
 Yes, that Austin Rivers, who’s never lived up to his Duke Blue Devils hype and has a spot on an NBA roster thanks to his father.

 The Main Event

-The story is hilarious.
-Capella used as a Trojan Horse, secret hallways and the Rockets looking to fight Austin Rivers and Blake Griffin.
+The stories emerging from the Rockets and Clippers brawl are hilarious.
+Capella used as a Trojan Horse, secret hallways, and the Rockets looking to fight Austin Rivers and Blake Griffin.
 This sounds like a Hollywood movie, not an NBA game.
 What happened to the days when players fought on the court and threw hands?
 Remember Knicks guard Chris Childs vs Kobe Bryant, or P.J.
 Brown vs Charlie Ward?

 CP3 returned to the Staples Center to face his former team for the first time since his trade.
 The Clippers honored him with a video.
 Clip City played short-handed missing injured players Austin Rivers, Patrick Beverly, Danilo Gallinari, and C DeAndre Jordan.
 SG Lou Williams, who is playing like an All-Star, scored 31 points and is coming off a 50 point game last week.
 One word, buckets.